GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 Uses [Will].
 When used, it produces a bolt of electricity towards the foe.

 **Wand of Slashing**, $1,800
 Uses [Inte].
-When used, shimerring blades of a translucent color manifest before the foe and close into rapidly.
+When used, shimerring blades of a translucent color manifest before the foe and close into them rapidly.
 This inflicts a cutting attack.

 **Wand of Sparks**, $1,800
 Uses [Inte].
 When used, a stream of sparks errects towards the foe.
 This is an electrical attack.